Adiabatic dynamics of coupled spins and phonons in magnetic insulators: Results

 The methodology of Ref.~\cite{bonini2023} for CrI$_3$ differs from the approach of this work (i.e., \eq{eom-full} and \eq{full-mat}) in the following ways.
 First, the only Berry curvature considered in \eq{full-mat} was $\gss$.
 Second, the minimal model in Ref.~\cite{bonini2023} neglects the mixing between bare phonon doublets, considering the interaction which each doublet and one magnon branch separately.
 In Appendix~\ref{ap:sp-model}, we discuss a more comprehensive version of that model which still neglects $\gpp$, $\gsp$, and $\gps$, but incorporates all bare phonons and magnons.
 To show the importance of $\gpp$ and $\gsp$ ($\gps$) in accurately determining energy splittings, we also apply the model present in Appendix~\ref{ap:sp-model} to calculate chiral phonon energies for $E_g$ and $E_u$ modes, and the results are present in Table~\ref{tab:res-cri3-3d-e}.

 As shown in Table~\ref{tab:res-cri3-3d-e}, both methods exhibit an energy splitting of chiral modes compared to bare phonons.
 The energy splitting of low-energy $E_g$ and $E_u$ phonons is similar to that obtained using the present approach, suggesting that $\gpp$ and $\gps$ have little effect on those modes.
 However, for high-energy $E_g$ and $E_u$ phonons, the spin-phonon model results differ significantly, indicating the importance of $\gpp$ and $\gps$ for these phonons.
+Specifically, the absolute values of the $\gpp$ matrix elements for these four $E_g$ modes are \{0.995, 0.254, 0.972, 5.623\} in units of $\mu$eV.
+The highest-energy $E_g$ modes exhibit substantially greater values, leading to a pronounced energy splitting.
+Appendix~\ref{ap:pert-gpp} details the perturbative analysis of $\gpp$, with \eq{gpp-omega} specifying the energy corrections attributed to the $\gpp$ term.
+As indicated by \eq{gpp-omega}, $\gpp$ primarily accounts for the substantial splitting observed in the highest-energy $E_g$ mode, with both direct computation and perturbative treatment yielding a correction of $\pm0.0028$~meV.

 Interestingly, we find that the PAM calculated using the spin-phonon model (not shown) is in good agreement with the full method with an error of the order of $10^{-4}\,\hbar$, suggesting that the phonon vectors are not very different regardless of whether $\gpp$ and $\gps$ are included or not.